-The test results will be available in 5-7 days.
+The test results will be available in 3-5 days.

-3. Will taking the test on a computer affect my performance and score in IELTS?
+3. Will taking the Computer-based IELTS, affect my performance and score?

-4. How does the test work?
+4. How does the Computer-based IELTS test work?

 Intuitively speaking, the most significant advantages of CBT are expected to be in the Writing component of IELTS.
 Typing is indeed more comfortable, and faster than writing down the answers.
-There''s also more scope for editing, re-structuring sentences anytime within the given timeframe.
+There is also more scope for editing, re-structuring sentences anytime within the given timeframe.
 No fear of strikethroughs, arrows, or even lousy handwriting.
 Further, the word count appears on the screen, and one does not have to count all the words manually.